Alejogb1/job-board/blog-data/why-cant-generic-struct-and-trait-methods-work-together.md

 id: "why-cant-generic-struct-and-trait-methods-work-together"
 ---

-Alright, let’s tackle this one.
+, let’s tackle this one.
 The interplay—or rather, the lack thereof—between generic structs and trait methods can be a real head-scratcher if you haven’t navigated its intricacies.
 I've spent more than a few late nights debugging this very issue, so let's break it down.

 The fundamental problem stems from the way Rust, and many similar languages, resolve method calls at compile time, combined with the inherent flexibility of generics and traits.
 Specifically, the crux lies in the fact that a generic struct might not always have complete information about the concrete type it will be used with, and therefore, which specific implementation of a trait method to call.
 This lack of compile-time certainty is the primary culprit.